desgua/fzfclipboardmanager/README.md

                                                   to paste the last copied content).

 - We use two modified versions of clipnotify (https://github.com/cdown/clipnotify), one to listen to clipboard content change,
-                                                  and the other to listen to clipboard getting empty.
+                                                  and the other to listen to clipboard getting empty (both a precompiled and source code are available here).

+# Dependencies
+- fzf
+- xsel

 # How to use it
 - Start the daemon: fzfclipmanager -d